mcrott/qbb2024-answers/d2-lunch/README.md

 ```

 - ENSG00000168036 has the most hits at 273.
 It appears that this gene is associated with the cytoskeleton/differentiation.
+- cut -f1 hg38-gene-metadata-go.tsv| uniq -c | sort
+    code for which has the most go_ids

 ### Answer 3